grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Maybe it's just something simple and non-specific, using compounds, or dropped h's or something
 	* maybe it's too star treky cliche to have an engineer with an accent?
 	* The name Chips doesn't feel like it's working
-* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
-	* Chips: curses all the time
-	* Shakes: a lot
-	* Percy: When she's pissed
-	* Hemi: never

 ## Story elements specific to this story